calipho-sib/pepx/README.md

 - --help (short=-h) to show this help
 - --index-folder (short=-x) to specify an index folder (default is .)
 - --variant-folder (short=-w) to specify a folder for json variants (required for build command when ignore-variants flag is not set)
-- --rest-url (short=-r) REST server to retrieve json variants when variant folder is empty (for 1rst build with a given variant folder)
 - --peptide-file (short=-p) a file with peptides to search (1 peptide/line, if not provided peptides will be read from stdin)
 - --ignore-variants to build indexes not considering variants
 - --IL to build indexes merging I and L